Program Specialist II

 *Salary Commensurate With Experience

-- Assists in interpreting and/or developing policies, rules, or regulations.
+- Assists in developing and recommending program guidelines, procedures, policies, rules and regulations.

 To apply, you may download the uniform State Employment Application or request an application from the Office of the Governor Human Resources Division, State Insurance Building, 1100 San Jacinto, Room 2.300, Austin, Texas, 78701.
 If required in this posting, copies of college transcripts must be provided concurrent with application for further applicant consideration.
 For additional information, please call 512- 463-5873, or visit our agency's website.
 Dial 7-1-1 for Relay Services.

 The Office of the Governor is an Equal Opportunity Employer.
 The Immigration Reform and Control Act of 1986 requires all new employees to present proof of eligibility to work in the United States within three (3) days of being hired.
 The Office of the Governor participates in E-Verify and will provide the Social Security Administration (SSA) and, if necessary, the Department of Homeland Security (DHS), with information from each new employee's Form I-9 to confirm work authorization.